Glossary of real estate terms

 Listing:

-A written contract between an owner and a real estate company authorising the agent to market and sell the property.
+A written contract between an owner and a real estate company authorising a licensed real estate agent to market and sell the property.

 Registered Valuation:

-A written analysis of the estimated value of a property prepared by a qualified and registered valuer.
+A written analysis of the estimated value of a property prepared by a qualified and registered valuer, resulting in a valuation report.
 The bank often requires a Registered Valuation as a condition of granting a loan to a buyer.

 Reserve Price:

-The minimum price, which a seller will accept at auction.
+The minimum price that a seller will accept at auction.

 Seller’s Market: